The YCQL shell (

 PAGING with no arguments.

 Enables or disables vertical printing of rows.
-Enabling EXPAND is useful when many columns are fetched, or the contents of a single column are large.
+Use EXPAND when fetching many columns, or the contents of a single column are large.

 EXPAND ON EXPAND OFF